andrewmarx/samc/README.md

 #### v1.0.0 and Later

-Version 1.0.0 and newer requires C++ development tools in order to install from source.
-The steps required to install the appropriate development tools varies by operating system and is beyond the scope of this document.
-Users will have to locate and follow appropriate external documentation to setup the devtools if they wish to install the newest version of the samc package from source.
+Version 1.0.0 and newer requires C++ development tools to install from source.
+The steps required to install the appropriate development tools vary by the operating system and are beyond the scope of this document.
+Users will have to locate and follow appropriate external documentation to set up the devtools if they wish to install the newest version of the samc package from the source.

 If the devtools are installed and setup correctly, then the latest version of the package can be installed directly from GitHub using the following command: